 The benefits of refinancing include the possibility of a lower interest rate, shorter or extended repayment terms, and easier management of loan repayment with a single obligation each month.

 Although refinancing may be a viable option for some with veterinary debt, there are caveats to consider.
-Refinancing with a private lender takes away often valuable benefits of federal student loans, including the possibility for student loan forgiveness, income-driven repayment plans, and forbearance and deferment protections.
+Refinancing federal student loans with a private lender takes away often-valuable benefits, including the possibility for student loan forgiveness, income-driven repayment plans, and forbearance and deferment protections.

 Paying for Veterinary School